nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 You can add multiple pieces of homework to a lesson in TAB.
 </div>

-* The type of lesson will be inferred from the presence of the `recurring/` prefix.

-* The end date for the recurrence is optional.

-* The date is case-insensitive. i.e. `12 jaN 2022` is equivalent to `12 JAN 2022`.

 Examples:

 * `ladd 1 recurring/23 Nov 2022 date/30 jan 2022 time/0900-1100 subject/Math rates/37.50` adds a recurring lesson that